shreyasjadhavv/OnlineBookStore/README.md

 6. RESTful API for seamless integration with front-end and external services

 Deployment:
-The Online Bookstore Web Application will be deployed on the Google App Engine, ensuring high availability, scalability, and reliability.
+The Online Bookstore Web Application was deployed on the Google App Engine, ensuring high availability, scalability, and reliability.
 The Google Spanner database will handle data management efficiently, providing a robust foundation for the application.